colin-gourlay/sundown-sessions/src/content/releases/a/a-house/call-me-blue/index.md

 ---
 ## About

-Call Me Blue is a studio album by Irish indie rock band A House, released independently in 2020 as a comeback project.
+Call Me Blue marked their return to recording after a long hiatus.

 A House were an important act on the late-1980s and early-1990s UK and Irish indie scene, known for their melodic guitar pop and dry wit.
-Call Me Blue marked their return to recording after a long hiatus.